oracle/python-cx_Oracle/README.txt

 For comments, contact Anthony Tuininga at anthony.tuininga@gmail.com or use the mailing list at http://lists.sourceforge.net/lists/listinfo/cx-oracle-users

+Please note that an Oracle client (or server) installation is required in order to use cx_Oracle.
+If you do not require the tools that come with a full client installation, it is recommended to install the Instant Client which is far easier to install.

 BINARY INSTALL:
 Place the file cx_Oracle.pyd or cx_Oracle.so anywhere on your Python path.